keevitaja/myseo-pyrocms/README.md

 ##Description

-Enables admin to edit all pages SEO-related meta information from one place.
+The MySeo module lets site admin edit pages SEO related information, such as meta title, description etc, from one admin page.
+That means, no more surfing the pages to edit meta information.

 ###Developer